queen-Lenocka/queen-Lenocka.github.io/about/about.md

 # Experience
 ## Videogames
 ### The Path
 This was my first experience with videogame making.
 Competition Špongia is known mostly among high school students.
-Competitors have 17 days to make a videdo game from scratch to fit assigned theme.
-Our game was playable, but not so visualy pleasing, mostly for the lack of graphic designer.
+Competitors have 17 days to make a video game from scratch to fit assigned theme.
+Our game was playable, but not so visually pleasing, mostly for the lack of graphic designer.

 My assigned role was game developer, but I helped also with coding.